El-Zag/Google-Scholar-Scraping/README.md

 * Allow scraping author profiles
 * Grepping through the PDFs/html for author emails/contact info would be nice.
 Regex?
 * Add a CLI interface for Linux.
 Would be pretty easy, I've done it before.
 (Package it?)
+* Automated Testing.
+While this is at the bottom of the list, it definitely isn't the lowest priority!